adap/flower/datasets/doc/source/recommended-fl-datasets.rst

 =======================

-This page lists the recommended datasets for federated learning research, which can be used with Flower Datasets ``flwr-datasets`` To learn about the library, see the `quickstart tutorial <https://flower.ai/docs/datasets/tutorial-quickstart.html>`_ .
+This page lists the recommended datasets for federated learning research, which can be used with Flower Datasets ``flwr-datasets``.
+To learn about the library, see the `quickstart tutorial <https://flower.ai/docs/datasets/tutorial-quickstart.html>`_ .
 To see the full FL example with Flower and Flower Datasets open the `quickstart-pytorch
 <https://github.com/adap/flower/tree/main/examples/quickstart-pytorch>`_.